Allegheny-Computer-Science-111-S2018/cs111s2018-lab5-starter/README.md

 * The `ManipulateDna` program must:
   * Contain at least four single-line comments and two multi-line comments
   * Include at least 8 `println` statements
-  * Perform and display manipations of the DNA string as outlined in the assignment sheet
+  * Perform and display manipulations of the DNA string as outlined in the assignment sheet

 When you use the `git commit` command to transfer your source code to your